5 Ways to Turn Your Customers' Questions into the Best Content Ideas

 Some smaller questions just don’t add up to substantial or useful content on their own.
 Grouping questions together can help you see a bigger theme or subject that you might otherwise miss; you can ignore a single car, but it’s harder to ignore an entire convoy.
 For example, maybe customers have questions about the different ingredients in your soil.
 Instead of answering the question, “why do you include compost in your soil,” and “why don’t you bring back the garden soil mix I love,” you can answer a deeper question about the composition of soil.
 This might lead to topics like, “Making Sustainable Gardening Choices,” or “How to Set the Stage for a Low-Weed Garden.”
 Sorting questions by themes can lead to all kinds of bigger topics for more useful content, which accelerates your content strategy to give your customers a smooth ride through your website, free of unwanted obstacles or detours.

-Are you looking for help vamping up your content and making it more relevant to your customer-base?
+Are you looking for help vamping up your content and making it more relevant to your customer-base in the Toronto or Hamilton area?
 At WEB ROI, we can help.
 Give us a call today!

 Sometimes the major questions that your customers ask point to larger topics that are simple to turn into blog posts or other types of content like videos or podcasts.
 Obvious examples include: